johncip/uva/README.md

 Often the problems allow you to make simplifying assumptions about the input, and I implicitly assume these as they're already stated in the problem description.
 Special assumptions I've tended to assert explicitly (as opposed to guarding against violations).

 ### DACU
-"DACU" means accepted for distinct user and is a way of measuring problem difficulty on uHunt.
+"DACU" is a measure of problem difficulty used on [uHunt](http://uhunt.felix-halim.net).
+It is the number of distinct users with an accepted solution for a particular problem.
 I have mostly been solving the problems in order of DACU.
+Thus far they've mostly been "ad hoc" problems, with a couple featuring very simple examples of graph searching, state machines, or general recursion skills.

 ### Building
 Submitted solutions must be in a public class called Main, in the default package.
 Rather than rename my classes, I just remove them from the build path.
 This means that only one solution folder can be on the build path at a time.
 Util can always be on the build path.